unisa-hpc/synergy-sc-ae/testing-dataset/README.md

     - The logs will be in the `logs/` subfolder

 3. Run `source process_syclbench.sh` to process the logs and create the data for the validation of the model and the plots of the characterization section.
+    - `--provided_data` must be passed as an argument if you want to use the pre-generated logs
     - the dataset will be in the `/models-validation/data/testing-data` folder
     - the characterization plots will be in the `/testing-dataset/plots` subfolder

-> ### Reproduce on a cluster (with NVGPUFREQ SLURM plugin) Make sure that your current working directory is the folder containing this README.md file: `testing-dataset`.
+> ### Reproduce on a cluster (with NVGPUFREQ SLURM plugin) **Note: if you want to obtain the multi-objective characterization results using the pre-generated data, just run step 3.**

+Make sure that your current working directory is the folder containing this README.md file: `testing-dataset`.

 1. Run `source extract_features.sh --cxx_compiler=<DPC++ compiler path>` to extract static code features from the benchmarks.